 Board Service: elected 2019

-Marian and her husband, Peter, are Williston residents and live on Lake Iroquois year round.
+Marian and her husband, Peter, are Williston residents since 2009 and live on Lake Iroquois year round.
 Marian has a BS in Plant and Soil Science from UVM and a Masters degree in Education from Saint Michael’s College.
 She retired as a kindergarten teacher after 20 years at Richmond Elementary School.
-She is interested in the herpetology, entomology, and botany of the lake.
 Marian is a beginning birder and very interested in helping to keep Lake Iroquois healthy for everyone to enjoy.

 Board Service: elected 2012

 Ernie is a UVM alum, owner of Rossi & Riina Real Estate in Williston, and loves lake life.
 He's helped many families purchase and sell along our shores over the years and loves the excitement lake living brings to everyone.
 His wife Chelsea grew up enjoying Lake Iroquois at her grandmother's camp which her grandfather built in the mid '50s.
 The two of them along with their son Enzo and dog Olive are year round residents.
 During the summer months you'll find them paddle boarding, swimming, sailing, boating, fishing and more.
 Ernie joined the LIA Board in 2017 after helping with various projects over the years.
 With a focus on milfoil control, he's dedicated to maintaining water quality for generations to come.

 Board Service: elected 2017